 Moldex 2730 N100 Respirator Mask: Do not confuse P100 masks with the N100s.
 N100 is what you want since the P100’s are used to filter particulate only and not gasses and vapors.
 For a smaller person, I suggest the Moldex 2731 which is the same mask in a size small.

-3M TEKK Protection Chemical Splash/Impact Goggle: I purchased these based upon the reviews and am thrilled with both how they fit and how comfortable they feel.
+3M TEKK Protection Chemical Splash/Impact Goggle: I purchased these based on the reviews and am thrilled with both how they fit and how comfortable they feel.
 Highly recommended.

-Disposable Protective Coveralls: There are plenty to choose from and as with the gloves, better to be too large than to small.
+Disposable Protective Coveralls: There are plenty to choose from and as with the gloves, better to be too large than too small.